Getting the Best Holiday Photos with Your Dog

 Consider, for example, that even though your dog is supremely intelligent, they may not respond to direction as well as a professional model — especially if you add in holiday props and unfamiliar backdrops.
 Let your dog be a dog, sniff around and get comfortable with the surroundings before you shoot.
+You can do some basic dog styling so your pooch looks their absolute best!
 Then, it’s up to you to take lots of shots from a variety of angles and to choose the most adorable to show the world.

 It's better to wait for your dog to look at the camera after they get used to the scene than to keep trying to direct them.
 It’s also smart to have a selection of props handy and find one that works for both of you, rather than insisting your dog wear the one you like best.